sqlc-dev/sqlc/docs/howto/ci-cd.md

 see the [vet](vet.md) documentation for a complete guide to adding lint rules for your project.

-`sqlc upload` pushs your database schema and queries to sqlc Cloud.
+`sqlc upload` pushes your database schema and queries to sqlc Cloud.
 Once uploaded, we ensure that future releases of sqlc do not break your code.
 Learn more about uploading projects [here](upload.md)